pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Perform the migration
 npx truffle migrate --network $MIGRATIONS_NETWORK

-# On first time mainnet deployments with Wormhole Receiver.
-Or when guardian sets are upgraded.
+# Perform this in first time mainnet deployments with Wormhole Receiver.
+(Or when guardian sets are upgraded)
 npm run receiver-submit-guardian-sets -- --network $MIGRATIONS_NETWORK
 ```